 Protein Flatbread Mix provides over 30g of protein per 100g which will contribute to the growth and maintenance of lean mass.
 Protein Flatbread Mix is low in fat and sugar making it ideal for anyone looking for a high protein snack without the addition of fats and sugar.
 Protein Flatbread Mix also has no added salt.

 Protein Flatbread Mix is ideal for anyone looking for an alternative source of protein in their diet.
 They are easy to prepare and can be consumed at any time throughout the day when you need to increase daily protein intake.
 Protein Flatbread Mix is a fantastic alternative to normal bread and tastes great with foods such as soup, hummus or homemade dips.

-For allergens, including cereals containing gluten, see ingredients listed in bold.
-Made in a facility that also handles Egg and products thereof.
+For allergens, including cereals containing gluten, see ingredients in bold.
+May also contain egg.